The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 Research shows[10] that as expertise increases, people are less prone to the Einstellung effect.
 In their experiment, chess players were given opportunities to use optimal but unfamiliar and sub-optimal but familiar solutions.
 Using familiar solutions induced the Einstellung effect even in experts.
 The experimenters concluded that the blocking effects of prior learning and mental inflexibility can be present or not present.
 There is no single unidirectional conclusion.
 The level of expertise matters in predicting how likely people are to adopt rigid sub-optimal solutions or novel and optimal solutions.

-In another experiment which tracked eye-movements[11] of expert and novice chess players, researchers found that the Einstellung effect was present but some experts could gradually disengage from it if the made a non-Einstellung (optimal) choice beforehand.
+In another experiment which tracked eye-movements[11] of expert and novice chess players, researchers found that the Einstellung effect was present, but some experts could gradually disengage from it if they made a non-Einstellung (optimal) choice beforehand.
 To further complicate the issue of expertise, experts and novices could both ignore the familiar but sub-optimal move when it was a ‘blunder’; in chess terms, that’s a grave mistake.
 Expert chess players reported[12] that they were looking for the most optimal solution (which is favorable in any chess game) but their eye-movement patterns did not indicate that.
 Researchers propose that this may be due to confirmation bias in attending to familiar information.

 1. Previous knowledge leads to prioritizing an acceptable success-rate over the most optimal solution.
 If it works, why improve it!
 Amirite?
 (No)